Telehealth

 What is EMDR?

-Working our qualified telehealth psychologist, Natasha to help manage your symptoms using the 8 phases of EMDR can ensure you get an accurate diagnosis and the best tailored support for you.
-Natasha will also be able to help you manage the symptoms you are experiencing through the use a range of accompanying therapeutic modalities to create a holistic treatment process.
+Working with our registered telehealth psychologist, Natasha, to help manage your symptoms using the 8 phases of EMDR supports you in gaining a clearer understanding of your experiences and receiving tailored support.
+Natasha can also help you manage the symptoms you are experiencing through a range of accompanying therapeutic modalities to create a comprehensive treatment process.

 What Symptoms Can Be Treated With EMDR?